henryw374/cljc.java-time/README.md

 `cljc.java-time.temporal.temporal/is-supported` and also `cljc.java-time.local-date/is-supported`, with the latter being essentially unnecessary but included anyway.

-## Note

-### Java 9

-New methods were added in Java 9 - these are not included in this library

 ### ClojureScript

 Be aware that the underlying js implementation is probably only 99% complete.
 Anything you find missing can be added via pull